Quasi-coassociative C*-quantum groupoids of type A and modular C*-categories: Introduction

 We adapt Tannakian methods for quantum groups to the functor $W$.
 In other words, we pass to the dual viewpoint and talk of comodules.
 Notice that Wenzl's functor is not a tensor $^*$--functor into the Hilbert spaces in the usual sense \cite{NT}.
 Even compared to more general Tannakian reconstructions (e.g. for weak Hopf algebras \cite{Szlachanyi}, or ergodic actions of compact quantum groups \cite{PR_ergodic}), there are independent new obstructions.
 First, the usual tensor product of Hilbert space representations is not a representation on the tensor product Hilbert space, already if $q$ is not a root of unity.
 This is due to the anticomultiplicativity property of the involution of $U_q({\mathfrak g})$.
 This means that the construction of the adjoint can not be treated along lines similar, e.g., to those for compact quantum groups \cite{W}, as the involution is comultiplicative for the latter.
 At roots of unity, a second obstacle is associativity failure of $W$ and it is due to the truncation procedure.
 Indeed, Wenzl's projections $p_n$ fail associativity already for ${\mathfrak sl}_2$ at the smallest root, in agreement with Mack and Schomerus observation, cf. Ex.
 5.2.
+In essence, our contribution may be regarded as the construction of a tensor structure of a weak type on Wenzl's functor.
+Specifically, it turns out to be a weak quasi-tensor structure in the sense of \cite{HO}, but of a rather special kind, in that it satisfies suitable weak tensoriality relations which are generalizations of an ordinary notion of weak tensor functor relying on coassociativity relations.
+This viewpoint will be clarified in \cite{CP2} where we put the results of this paper in an abstract framework.